rachbry/recipme-django-cookbook/README.md

 ## Bugs
+On the edit recipe page there is no success message appearing.
+It does reload the page if successful and return to the top of page
 The only feature not currently working is the 'forgot your password' link, email authentication was out of scope for this project.